jadensalas469466/notes/docs/Crypto/Brute Force/medusa.md

-Medusa is a speedy, parallel, and modular, login brute-forcer.
-The goal is to support as many services which allow remote authentication as possible.
+Medusa is intended to be a speedy, massively parallel, modular, login brute-forcer.

 ## 1. Install

 安装

 ```
-┌──(sec@debian)-[~]
+┌──(nemo@debian)-[~]
 └─$ sudo apt install -y medusa
 ```